k0sproject/k0s/docs/k0sctl-install.md

 # Install using k0sctl

 k0sctl is a command-line tool for bootstrapping and managing k0s clusters. k0sctl connects to the provided hosts using SSH and gathers information on the hosts, with which it forms a cluster by configuring the hosts, deploying k0s, and then connecting the k0s nodes together.

 ![k0sctl deployment](img/k0sctl_deployment.png)

-With k0sctl, you can create multi-node clusters for remote hosts in a manner that is automatic and easily repeatable.
+With k0sctl, you can create multi-node clusters in a manner that is automatic and easily repeatable.
 This method is recommended for production cluster installation.

 **Note**: The k0sctl install method is necessary for automatic upgrade.

 ## Prerequisites

-k0sctl can be executed on Linux, MacOS, and Windows (for more detail, refer to the [k0sctl github repository](https://github.com/k0sproject/k0sctl)).
+You can execute k0sctl on any system that supports the Go language.
+Pre-compiled k0sctl binaries are availble on the [k0sctl releases page](https://github.com/k0sproject/k0sctl)).

-**Note**: For hosts running k0s, refer to the [System Requirements](system-requirements.md).
+**Note**: For target host prerequisites information, refer to the [k0s System Requirements](system-requirements.md).

 ## Install k0s

 ### 1. Install k0sctl tool

 k0sctl is a single binary, the instructions for downloading and installing of which are available in the [k0sctl github repository](https://github.com/k0sproject/k0sctl#installation).

 ### 2. Configure the cluster.